Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Observations and Data Analysis

 \uname\ suffers from relatively little Galactic extinction since it is located near the Galactic south pole with $E(B-V)_{\rm gal}$ = 0.0079 $\pm$ 0.0002 mag in its direction according to the extinction model of \citet[][S\&F 2011]{Schlafly&Finkbeiner2011apj}.
 This corresponds to Galactic extinction corrections of 0.033, 0.025, and 0.016 mag in the $B$, $V$, and $i$ bands, respectively, using an $R_V$ = 3.1 \citet{Fitzpatrick1999pasp} reddening law.
 The inset of Figure~\ref{fig:det} (a) shows our near-peak Gemini spectrum zoomed into the vicinity of the \nai~D absorption lines at 5890 and 5896~\AA\ associated with dust extinction.
 The lines are absent in the frame of the Milky Way (black vertical dashed lines), confirming the low value of Galactic extinction towards the direction of the SN, while they are prominently detected near the expected redshift of the host galaxy ($z$ = 0.005017; blue vertical dashed lines).

 We measure the host galaxy extinction in the vicinity of \uname\ by fitting the equivalent widths of the \nai~D lines with a Voigt doublet profile, assuming a Milky-Way-like correlation between \nai~D and dust extinction \citep{Poznanski2012mnras}.
-The mean of the measurements gives $E(B-V)_{\rm host}$ = 0.124 $\pm$ 0.033 mag, consistent with the reported value of host galaxy extinction from $\sim$ 16 days post-peak \citep[0.097 mag][]{Hosseinzadeh2022apj}.
-The mean redshift of the fitted line minima is $z$ = 0.005284 $\pm$ 0.000005, which implies a SN peculiar velocity of (80.0 $\pm$ 3.6)~km~s$^{-1}$ in the frame of the host galaxy.
-Hereafter, we adopt $z$ = 0.005284 for the SN redshift since it is measured from the source position and more accurate, and we adopt the reported host galaxy extinction of $E(B-V)_{\rm host}$ = 0.097 based on the high resolution (R $\sim$ 40000) spectrum of \citet{Hosseinzadeh2022apj} because it has much smaller uncertainties.
+The mean of the measurements gives $E(B-V)_{\rm host}$ = 0.124 $\pm$ 0.033 mag, consistent with the reported host galaxy extinction of $E(B-V)_{\rm host}$ = 0.097 based on a similar measurement from $\sim$ 16 days post-peak \citep{Hosseinzadeh2022apj}.
+We adopt the latter because it is from a much higher resolution (R $\sim$ 40000) spectrum and therefore more accurate, though we note that the scatter associated with $E(B-V)_{\rm host}$ estimated using the method of \citet{Poznanski2012mnras} can be as high as 68\% \citep{Phillips2013apj}.
+The mean redshift of the fitted Na I D lines is $z$ = 0.005284 $\pm$ 0.000005, which implies a SN peculiar velocity of (80.0 $\pm$ 3.6)~km~s$^{-1}$ in the frame of the host galaxy, consistent with the measured host galaxy rotation velocity of (65 $\pm$ 60)~km~s$^{-1}$ at the SN location \citep{Elagali2019mnras} that was adopted in previous studies \citep{DerKacy2023apj}.
+Hereafter, we adopt $z$ = 0.005284 for the SN redshift since it is measured from the source position and more accurate.